Kim Kardashian: Health and pregnancies

-Kardashian and West have four children: daughter North (born June 15, 2013), son Saint (born December 5, 2015), daughter Chicago (born January 15, 2018), and son Psalm (born May 9, 2019).
+Kardashian has four children with Kanye West: two daughters (born 2013 and 2018) and two sons (born 2015 and 2019).

 Kardashian has publicly discussed difficulties during her first two pregnancies.
 She experienced pre-eclampsia during her first, which forced her to deliver at 34 weeks.
 With both pregnancies, she developed placenta accreta after delivery, eventually undergoing surgery to remove the placenta and scar tissue.
 After her second pregnancy, doctors advised her not to become pregnant again; her third and fourth children were born via surrogacy.

 Kardashian has also spoken about her psoriasis.
 In May 2021, it was reported that Kardashian had tested positive for COVID-19 in November 2020.
 She confirmed this report but denied reports that she caught the disease after hosting a party at a private island.

+In October 2025, Kardashian revealed that she received a brain aneurysm diagnosis and suggested the condition was due to the ongoing stress in dealing with splitting from West.